 In my spare time I enjoy photography, love to cook, and enjoy gardening.
-I am shaping a creative, fulfilling career for myself where I can push the envelope in the pioneering of cutting-edge video game research.
-You can learn more about game research at Situated Research’s game research website.
+I am shaping a creative, fulfilling career for myself where I can push the envelope in the pioneering of cutting-edge usability research.
+To learn more, visit my user experience (UX) research company, called Situated Research.

 My research focuses on how students collaboratively make use of video games for learning, taking an open-ended look at what is accomplished while playing games.
 The research initiated during my doctoral program led me to discover what key aspects make commercial video games tick, and how those design features manifest in collaborative human interaction and engaging game play.

 My 1055 page dissertation has equipped me with a toolset for the design and analysis of games, serving as a foundation for me to start my business and publish research in academic journals and books.
 This research involved videotaping student groups over several days while playing Civilization IV, Making History: The Calm & The Storm, and RollerCoaster Tycoon 3.
 A qualitative, inductive approach drawing from ethnomethodology and grounded theory provided a detailed description of how exactly students use the game interface and collaboratively learn while they play games.
 Results described characteristics of learning in games, focusing on the ways students make use of both in-game representations and their peers to accomplish learning.
 More information, including the abstract, can be found on my research page.